johsteffens/tbman/README.md

 It compares the performance of stdlib functions with tbman functions.
 You can quickly run it yourself.

-Enther the folder with source files:
+Enter the folder with source files:
 ```
 $ gcc -std=c11 -O3 btree.c tbman.c eval.c -lm -lpthread
 $ ./a.out